 Start by popping the rollerball off of our glass roller bottle.

-Add 10 drops of Lavender Essential Oil*, 5 drops of Lemon Essential Oil* and 5 drops of Peppermint Essential Oil*.
+Add 10 drops of Lavender Essential Oil, 5 drops of Lemon Essential Oil, and 5 drops of Peppermint Essential Oil.
 These three essential oils are known for helping to provide allergy relief.

 Once your essential oils are added, top your roller bottle off with liquid coconut oil (about 1 tablespoon).

-Where To Apply Essential Oils For Allergies
+Where To Apply Essential Oil For Seasonal Allergies

 Only apply essential oils once they have been mixed with the carrier oil.
 So here are the best places to apply a thin layer of the essential oil allergy blend: